Syamnitin/Assignment-4/README.md

 # Assignment-4

-Priority scheduling is the best among otheres as it deals with least waiting time
+Priority scheduling is the best among others as it deals with least waiting time